ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 key networking capabilities:
 - Isolation and segmentation.
 Virtual Network allows you to create multiple isolated virtual networks.
 When you set up a virtual network, you define a private IP address space by using either public or private IP address ranges.
 You can divide that IP address space into subnets and allocate part of the defined address space to each named subnet
-- Internet communications.A VM in Azure can connect to the internet by default.
+- Internet communications.
+A VM in Azure can connect to the internet by default.
 You can enable incoming connections from the internet by defining a public IP address or a public load balancer.
 For VM management, you can connect via the Azure CLI, Remote Desktop Protocol, or Secure Shell.
 - Communicate between Azure resources
     - virtual networks
     - Service endpoints